• 2731 6316

 Speech Therapy

-The main goal of the Speech Therapy Division is to assist physically handicapped children with communication impairments to develop their most appropriate mode of communication so that they can communicate with others in their daily life.
+The main goal of the Speech Therapy Division is to assist physically handicapped children with communication impairments to develop their most appropriate mode of communication so that they can communicate with others in their daily lives.

 Social Work

-The main objective of the school social work service is to provide suitable social service to students and their families in order to meet the various needs of students in their learning and growth.
+The main objective of the school social work service is to provide suitable social services to students and their families in order to meet the various needs of students in their learning and growth.

 Nursing Service